State-making and Labor Movements

 This collection of original essays offers an inside view of the current state of American unions.
 Most of the contributors are prominent activists in the AFL-CIO, and their writings assess the state of the movement in the late 1990s.

-Download State of the Unions Book in PDF, Epub and Kindle
+Download The Armies of Labor: A Chronicle of the Organized Wage-Earners Book in PDF, Epub and Kindle